laprej/laprej-www/courses/rpi-csci-2500-2016-spring.md

 debug questions regarding programming assignments, please see or e-mail Dr. Carothers.

-\section{Schedule of Topics}

-\begin{itemize}
+### Schedule of Topics

-\item Introduction to Unix and C: Assignment 1.
+* Introduction to Unix and C: Assignment 1.
-\item History, Performance and Why Parallelism?: P\&H/Chapter 1 and class hand-out, Assignment 2.
+* History, Performance and Why Parallelism?: P\&H/Chapter 1 and class hand-out, Assignment 2.
-\item Assembly Language Programming MPIS and x86: P\&H/Chapter 2 and hand-outs, Assignments 3 and 4.
+* Assembly Language Programming MPIS and x86: P\&H/Chapter 2 and hand-outs, Assignments 3 and 4.
-\item Digital Logic: P\&H/Appendix B, Assignment 5.
+* Digital Logic: P\&H/Appendix B, Assignment 5.
-\item Computer Arithmetic: P\&H/Chapter 3, Assignment 6.
+* Computer Arithmetic: P\&H/Chapter 3, Assignment 6.
-\item Building a Processor: P\&H/Chapter 4, hand-out,  start of group project.
+* Building a Processor: P\&H/Chapter 4, hand-out,  start of group project.
-\item Pipelining \& Multiprocessors: P\&H/Chapters 4 and 7 plus lecture notes, Assignment 7.
+* Pipelining \& Multiprocessors: P\&H/Chapters 4 and 7 plus lecture notes, Assignment 7.
-\item Memory Hierarchy: P\&H, Chapter 5, finish-up group project.
+* Memory Hierarchy: P\&H, Chapter 5, finish-up group project.
-\end{itemize}

-\section{Schedule of Homeworks and Quizzes and NO CLASS days}
+### Schedule of Homeworks and Quizzes and NO CLASS days

-\begin{itemize}
-\item Assignment 1 due on Tuesday, September  4th $\rightarrow$ Quiz 1 on Friday, September 7th.
+* Assignment 1 due on Tuesday, September  4th $\rightarrow$ Quiz 1 on Friday, September 7th.
-\item NO CLASS, Tuesday, September 18th, Rosh Hashanah.
+* NO CLASS, Tuesday, September 18th, Rosh Hashanah.
-\item Assignment 2 due on Wednesday, September 19th $\rightarrow$ Quiz 2 on Friday, September 21th.
+* Assignment 2 due on Wednesday, September 19th $\rightarrow$ Quiz 2 on Friday, September 21th.
-\item Assignment 3 due on Tuesday, October 2nd $\rightarrow$ Quiz 3 on Friday, October 5th.
+* Assignment 3 due on Tuesday, October 2nd $\rightarrow$ Quiz 3 on Friday, October 5th.
-\item NO CLASS, Tuesday October 9th, follows Monday class schedule.
+* NO CLASS, Tuesday October 9th, follows Monday class schedule.
-\item Assignment 4 due on Tuesday, October 16th $\rightarrow$ Quiz 4 on Friday, October   19st.
+* Assignment 4 due on Tuesday, October 16th $\rightarrow$ Quiz 4 on Friday, October   19st.
-\item Assignment 5 due on Tuesday, October 30th $\rightarrow$ Quiz 5 on Friday, November   2nd.
+* Assignment 5 due on Tuesday, October 30th $\rightarrow$ Quiz 5 on Friday, November   2nd.
-\item Assignment 6 due on Tuesday, November  12th $\rightarrow$ Quiz 6 on Friday, November  15th.
+* Assignment 6 due on Tuesday, November  12th $\rightarrow$ Quiz 6 on Friday, November  15th.
-\item Friday, November 23rd, NO Class, part of Thanksgiving Holiday.
+* Friday, November 23rd, NO Class, part of Thanksgiving Holiday.
-\item Group Project due date, Friday November 30th.
+* Group Project due date, Friday November 30th.
-\item Assignment 7 due on Tuesday, December 4th $\rightarrow$ Quiz 7 on Friday, December  7th.
+* Assignment 7 due on Tuesday, December 4th $\rightarrow$ Quiz 7 on Friday, December  7th.
-\end{itemize}

-\section{Grading and Other Class Policies}
+### Grading and Other Class Policies

-\begin{itemize}
-\item  42\%: 7 homeworks, 6 pts each -- due every other Tuesday.
+*  42\%: 7 homeworks, 6 pts each -- due every other Tuesday.
-\item  49\%: 7 quizzes, 7 pts each, given in class every other Friday.
+*  49\%: 7 quizzes, 7 pts each, given in class every other Friday.
-\item   9\%: 1 project.
+*   9\%: 1 project.
-\item  Bonus -- you can replace your lowest homework grade.
+*  Bonus -- you can replace your lowest homework grade.
-\end{itemize}

 {\bf Attendance Policy:} Attendance at lectures is not required, but be aware that I may include material not necessarily covered in the